PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

-> The TTL value for any NSEC RR MUST be the same TTL value as the lesser of the MINIMUM field of the SOA record and the TTL of the SOA itself.
+> The TTL value for any NSEC RR SHOULD be the same TTL value as the lesser of the MINIMUM field of the SOA record and the TTL of the SOA itself.
 This matches the definition of the TTL for negative responses in [@!RFC2308].

 ## Updates to RFC5155